Qudit entanglers using quantum optimal control

-In the Lie-algebraic protocol for designing entangling gates, the control Hamiltonian, as well as the target unitary matrices, are symmetric under the exchange of qudits.
+In the Lie algebraic protocol for designing entangling gates, the control Hamiltonian, as well as the target unitary matrices, are symmetric under the exchange of qudits.
 In this case, one can work in the symmetric subspace for two qudits.
 Using the hook length formula~\cite{frame1954hook}, the dimension of the symmetric subspace of the total vector space and isometry is,

-Thus, using Eq.~(\ref{eq:number_of_free_parameters}), we find the number of free parameters required for the two-qubit entangling unitary given in Table.~(\ref{tab:Lie_algebra_parameters}).
+Thus, using Eq.~(\ref{eq:number_of_free_parameters}), we find the number of free parameters required for the two-qubit entangling unitary given in Table~\ref{tab:Lie_algebra_parameters}.

-Proof-of-principle numerical examples of waveforms that generate the CPhase gate are given in Fig.~(\ref{fig:Qudits_simulations}).
+Proof-of-principle numerical examples of waveforms that generate the CPhase gate are given in Fig.~\ref{fig:Qudits_simulations}.
 The figure gives the $\phi(t)$ as a piecewise constant function of time, obtained using the GRAPE algorithm.
 We consider prime-dimensional qudits, the cases of most interest in quantum algorithms.
-Figure.~(\ref{fig:Qudits_simulations}a) shows the case of the $k=3$, a qutrit encoded in $d=10$.
+Fig.~\ref{fig:Qudits_simulations}(a) shows the case of the $k=3$, a qutrit encoded in $d=10$.
 The total time is $T=50 \pi/\Omega_{\mathrm{rf}}$, which is divided into $700$ intervals for the quantum control.
-Figure~(\ref{fig:Qudits_simulations}b) shows an example waveform for the case of $k=5$.
-Here, the time is $T=240 \pi/\Omega_{\mathrm{rf}}$ and we divided the time into $1600$ intervals.
-Similarly, Fig.~(\ref{fig:Qudits_simulations}c) shows the case of $k=7$ in our $d=10$ level system.
+Fig.~\ref{fig:Qudits_simulations}(b) shows an example waveform for the case of $k=5$.
+Here, the total time is $T=240 \pi/\Omega_{\mathrm{rf}}$, divided into $1600$ intervals.
+Similarly, Fig.~\ref{fig:Qudits_simulations}(c) shows the case of $k=7$ in our $d=10$ level system.
 The total time is $T=400 \pi/\Omega_{\mathrm{rf}}$, divided into 2500 time intervals.
 This controllable Hamiltonian can also be used to generate other two-qudit gates.
-The qudit generalization of the M$\o$lmer-S$\o$rensen gate, as is given in the Appendix~(\ref{sec:Molmer_sorenson_gate}).
+The qudit generalization of the M$\o$lmer-S$\o$rensen gate, as is given in the Appendix~\ref{sec:Molmer_sorenson_gate}.

 The waveforms found here are a proof-of-principle set of square pulses and are not intended to be taken as the best choice for experimental implementation.
 In practice, one can design and optimize for much smoother waveforms using well-known techniques by imposing additional constraints on bandwidth and slew rate.
 Alternatively, one can optimize in the Fourier domain or in any other complete basis of functions using the techniques of gradient optimization of analytic controls (GOAT) \cite{machnes2015gradient}.